bgoonz/gists-revamp/by-extension/markdown/dad-jokes.md

 A new database query walks into a bar.

-The server says “Sorry, cache only.”
+The server says "Sorry, cache only."

 ---

-What’s the best tool for automatically ignoring long email threads about tech buzzwords?
+What's the best tool for automatically ignoring long email threads about tech buzzwords?

-“Block-chain”
+"Block-chain"

 ---

-**Q**: What is a developer’s favorite country song?
+**Q**: What is a developer's favorite country song?

 **A**: Hello World - by Lady Antebellum